shadyabhi/reddit-all-comments-viewer/README.md

 # Dev

-This extensio is also published on the Chrome Web Store: <insert-link-here>
+This extension is also published on the Chrome Web Store: <insert-link-here>

 ## Publishing